-Considered by some, including myself, to be the best ballpark in baseball, Petco Park in San Diego offers everything you could ever look for at a baseball game.
+Considered by some to be the best ballpark in baseball, Petco Park in San Diego offers everything you could ever look for at a baseball game.
 With great weather, great food, unique characteristics, great site-lines, and plenty of enjoyable restaurants and bars around the ballpark, it's very hard for any other city in baseball to match San Diego's baseball experience.
 Besides how many other stadiums can say their left field foul pole is as unique as San Diego’s since it’s a part of the hundred-year-old Western Metal Building.

 Tickets and Seating Areas